Philadelphia Improper Passing Ticket Lawyer

 3306(a)(2).
 Improper passing at a railroad crossing or intersection (3 points)

 3306(a)(3).
 Improper passing at a bridge or tunnel (3 points)

 3307.
 Improper passing in a no-passing zone (3 points)

-So don't confuse these with any zero or two point speeding tickets.
-If found guilty, any of these tickets will get you at least half way to the Pennsylvania 6 point mark where you will be required to take a written test, road test, or even face suspension, prior to the restoration of your license.
+So don’t confuse these with any zero- or two-point speeding tickets.
+If found guilty, any of these tickets will get you at least halfway to the Pennsylvania 6 point mark.
+If you do reach this threshold, you will be required to take a written test, road test, or even face suspension, prior to the restoration of your license.

 Why Do I Need a Lawyer?

 Because you need to avoid the 3-4 points associated with this ticket.
 Whether that means your lawyer discovers a way to beat the ticket given the circumstances of your case or your lawyer pleas it down to a lesser offense, you need to avoid these heavy point tickets, so that you don’t expose yourself to more significant penalties.

 This content was written on behalf of an experienced Philadelphia car accident attorney Greg Prosmushkin.